ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

    - Requester code: must always be *WEB* [See DGT reference explanation] (#dgt-reference-number).
    - Organization responsible, Author & requester: check the example provided.
-   - Contact usernames: should be the *username* (you connect to the network, EU Login or the proxy with your username) of the persons in charge of the request.
+   - Contact usernames: should be the *username* of the persons in charge of the request.
   This is important as only these persons can view translation details in the web app.
    - DGT contacts: The email address of your contact person at DGT.
 They will